TassioCarmo/havard-cs50x-week5-data-structures/README.md

 it stores the data and an pointer

-Using more space save time and less space loses times , that is the trade off
+Using more space save time and consarve space loses times , that is the trade off